apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Scientists Struggle to Explain Why Their Tall, Top-Heavy Moon Lander Fell Over**
+**NYCB Ballooned Despite Real Estate Warnings in Years Before Fall**

-You can read more about it [here](https://futurism.com/the-byte/why-tall-moon-lander-fell-over).
+You can read more about it [here](https://finance.yahoo.com/news/nycb-ballooned-despite-real-estate-000026856.html).

 ## Requirements
 - Python 3.8